Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 ## Features left to implement

-I think if we need to add more features to this site we would probably need to add some merchandise store to gain more interest from users.
+I think if I need to add more features to this site we would probably need to add some merchandise store to gain more interest from users.
 I would also like to see a big image gallery in future to entice more potential footfall

 # **Strategy**